top of page

 Dancer/Passista Program:

-Donation: $70-$150 (sliding scale).
+Registration Fee: $70-$150 (sliding scale).
 Includes Solstice workshops, May 4th Rosangela Silvestre workshop, rehearsals, and parade after-party.
 We are a non-profit community organization, and your donation helps us put this event together.
 We don't want money to be a barrier for joining us -- please don't hesitate to reach out if you need a scholarship.

 Costume: Max $50.
 Scholarships available.
 Details in May.